Bira/octopus-carnival/_posts/2022-12-20-daggerburg-goblins.md

 several memorable named NPCs.
 They also show us how to stretch classic goblinoids into a threat that can keep PCs occupied for the whole of the heroic tier.

+The band might get involved in factional conflicts with the Iron Circle, a foreign mercenary army that has been moving into Harkenwold.
+And the druids of Harken's Heart would be among the groups they avoid.
+Both of these get their own entries later on.

 [1]: {{ "/projects/tnv" | relative_url }}